NervanaSystems/ngraph/doc/sphinx/source/shared/onnx_ssg_tutorial.rst

 	More than one different shape in input nodes [<Constant: 'Constant_14379' ([])>, <BatchNormInference: 'gpu_0/gconv1_31_bn_1' ([1, 544, 7, 7])>].

-These outputs can now be used with the nGraph Python API to start working with `broadcast shapes`_
+These outputs can now be used to start working with, for example, the  `broadcast shapes`_ op:

 .. code-block:: python